 This is reminiscent of the word problem for groups and other problems where we are given a presentation of an algebraic structure and have to decide if two elements are equal… but now, instead of asking whether two elements are equal we are asking if there is a morphism from one object to another.
 So, it is fascinating that this problem is decidable—unlike the word problem for groups—but still very hard to decide.

 Just in case you want to see a more formal statement, let me finish off by giving you that:

 Reachability problem.
 Given a symmetric monoidal category freely generated by a finite set of objects and a finite set of morphisms between tensor products of these objects, and given two objects is there a morphism ?

-Theorem (Lipton, Bouziane).
+Theorem (Lipton, Mayr).
 There is an algorithm that decides the reachability problem.
-For any such algorithm, for any the worst-case run-time exceeds where is the size of the problem: the sum of the number of generating objects, the number of factors in the sources and targets of all the generating morphisms, and the number of factors in the objects for which the reachability problem is posed.
-However, there exists an algorithm whose worst-case run-time is less than for some
+However, for any such algorithm, for any the worst-case run-time exceeds where is the size of the problem: the sum of the number of generating objects, the number of factors in the sources and targets of all the generating morphisms, and the number of factors in the objects for which the reachability problem is posed.